wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <img alt="Consul GUI" width="573" height="104" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1652110651/consul-gui-573x104_zb5lsx.png">

-   The Consul GUI provides a clickable way for you to work with these:
+   The Consul GUI provides a clickable way for you to work with these (explained below):

    * <a href="#Services">Services</a>
    * <a href="#Nodes">Nodes</a> is the number of Consul instances